rlivsey/rlivsey.github.com/source/_posts/2011-08-29-ship-ship-hooray.markdown

 ### We dog-fooded right from the beginning

 Because MinuteBase was built to solve a problem we actually had, we were able to use it right from the earliest stages in the companies we worked for and to collaborate with our clients.
+We also use MinuteBase to build MinuteBase, by writing up all our meetings and discussions, sharing documents and tracking the tasks and actions as we go.

 Using it every day means we have a better idea of where we need to improve than having to wait for other people to tell us.
 I'm even using it right now to write up this blog post, you can [see it at MinuteBase here](http://livsey.minutebase.com/meetings/ship-ship-hooray).

 ## What could be improved

-### Too long iterations
+### Iterations were too long

 MinuteBase 2 initially started off as some small improvements to the prototype app, there's nothing there which we couldn't have added in iteratively as we went.
 Instead we put too many changes and into one release and ended up taking far too long to get changes in-front of our users where we could get feedback.

-### Changed technology stack
+### We changed technology stack mid-stream

 The first version was built using Merb, MySQL, DataMapper and Prototype.
 Our version 2 is Rails 3, MongoDB, MongoMapper, ElasticSearch and jQuery.
 Very little code survives from the initial prototype.